uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 1. Execute the `mgr-create-bootstrap-repo` one time per day in the morning via taskomatic expecting the nightly reposync is finished.

-2. Instead of triggering `mgr-create-bootstrap-repo` via taskomatic, we can call it also from `spacewalk-repo-sync`.
-   This would save us a new job.
+2. Create a taskomatic job running every 15 minutes and call `mgr-create-bootstrap-repo --auto`.
+This would decouple bootstrap repo generation from repository syncing, but we would get a delay and we would call it more often then needed in case a long running reposync is happening.

 # Unresolved questions